MicrosoftDocs/powerbi-docs/articles/powerbi-mobile-favorites.md

 # Favorite Power BI dashboards and Reporting Services mobile reports in the Power BI apps

 When you make a dashboard a *favorite* in the Power BI mobile apps, you can access it from all of your workspaces.
-You can view all of your favorite Power BI dashboards, together with Reporting Services KPIs and mobile reports, on the Favorites page.
+You can view all of your favorite Power BI dashboards, together with Reporting Services KPIs and mobile reports, on the Favorites page in the mobile apps.

+You can also [make a Power BI dashboard a favorite in the Power BI service](powerbi-service-favorite-dashboards.md).
+Then you see it on the Favorites page in the mobile app.

 > **Note**: The Favorites page is available in the Power BI mobile app for iOS and Windows 10 devices.